Swindler (Akudama Drive): Reception

 The character's death in the finale was also well received for the impact made as she interacts with the Executioners as she forces her own death so that Courier will transport Brother and Sister to a safe place while using her death scene as something the citizens of Kansai make each other wonder what is exactly a criminal resulting in mayhem in the entire city.
-Anime Feminisit made an article focused on the major character arcs involving Swindler and Pupil as the two characters have moral issues with how citizens are treated in Kansai with the former becoming more active throughout her appearances.
+Anime Feminist made an article focused on the major character arcs involving Swindler and Pupil as the two characters have moral issues with how citizens are treated in Kansai with the former becoming more active throughout her appearances.

 The character's death scene was praised for the delivery and often compared with Christian religion.
 Syfy.com found deep themes in Swindler's death scene which causes a cross shaped blood and the fact that the series aired in Christmas Eve implied more commentary.
 Meanwhile, Anime News Network found that the writers properly developed her character, pointing not only her death scene but also how the opening video of the anime and another scene from the finale show several changes in her appearance and facial expressions.
 Like Syfy, Anime News Network noted the similarities between Swindler and Jesus' deaths.
 Bubble Bubbler agreed in regards to the Christian notes involving Swindler's death and noted that despite being the most notable developed character in the series, she has had a major effect in Courier but subtle as in the finale, Courier carriers her legacy of protecting the children in powerful scenes before giving back the money Swindler gave her but to Brother and Sister in order to protect them from the enemies before his imminent death.

 Renta made a popularity poll which ended with Swindler taking fourth place.
 The character is also collaboration illustration between Akudama Drive and the Danganronpa characters as both series involve the same artists.
 Tomoyo Kurosawa was praised by the staff members for her work as Swindler.
 Courier's voice actor, Yūichirō Umehara, enjoyed the work of Kurosawa-based how she portrays a different type of Akudama based on her innocence.
 Umehara in particular enjoyed the episode where Cutthroat tries to kill Swindler as he was able to record it with Kurosawa whose work left a major impression on him due to giving him the idea of a horror movie.